OData/v3ProtocolDocument/OData.markdown

 Functions overloads are supported in OData, meaning a server MAY expose multiple Functions with the same name that take a different set of parameters.

-When a function is invoked (using any of the 3 parameter syntaxes) the parameter names and parameter values are specified in the URL, and the parameter types can be deduced from each parameter value.
+When a function is invoked (using any of the three parameter syntaxes) the parameter names and parameter values are specified in the URL, and the parameter types can be deduced from each parameter value.
 The combination of the Function name, and the unordered parameter names and types is always sufficient to identify a particular Function overload.

 ### 7.4.3.
 Service Operations ###